AppFair/appfair.github.io/index.md

 The `README.md` file in your `/App/` fork repository should be used as the entry point to your application's documentation.

-### How can I categorize my app in the App Fair catalog
+### How can I categorize my app in the App Fair catalog?

 You can classify and categorize your app for the App Fair catalog by adding any two of the following to the `topics` of your `/App-Name/App.git` fork's "About" settings.
 For more information, see [Adding topics to your repository](https://docs.github.com/en/github/administering-a-repository/managing-repository-settings/classifying-your-repository-with-topics#adding-topics-to-your-repository).